psychemedia/finn-resources/src/lay-oisin-land-youth.md

 ## The Lay of Oisín in the Land of Youth

-It is likely that the tale as told by the late 19th century and early twentieth century folklorists derives from renditions of , Coulmin's 18th century poem *The lay of Oisín in the land of youth*, though the legend is undoubtedly older.
+It is likely that the tale as told by the late 19th century and early twentieth century folklorists derives from renditions of, Coulmin's 18th century poem *The lay of Oisín in the land of youth*, though the legend is undoubtedly older.

 Several out-of-copyright translations of the poem can be readily found via `archive.org`.